This creamy avocado macaroni salad recipe is perfect for summer gatherings! A classic vegan macaroni salad with a dairy free, avocado sauce.

 I almost always come back to a combination of bell pepper, carrots, celery, and red onion when I make macaroni salad.
 The proportions fit my tastes: lots of bell pepper, very little onion, but enough to impart some flavor.
 I think chopped scallions, broccoli florets, peas, and grape tomatoes would all be lovely.
 And I didn’t add herbs to the recipe, but you certainly could.

 You can!
-Macaroni salad, like many pasta dishes, can be frozen.
+Pasta salad, like many pasta dishes, can be frozen.
 The leftovers of this recipe can stay in the freezer for up to four weeks.

 The avocado macaroni salad would fit well into any summer grilling or cookout.
 If you want to serve it as a side, it would be a great accompaniment to BBQ soy curl sandwiches, sweet potato black bean burgers, or sweet potato red pepper quesadillas.

-You can also turn the avocado macaroni salad into a main course by adding some cubed tofu, tempeh, or vegan bacon.
+You can also turn the vegan macaroni salad into a main course by adding some cubed tofu, tempeh, or vegan bacon.
 Maybe with a slaw or some steamed broccoli on the side.

 Happy summer!